urness/CS167Notebook2/README.md

 # Notebook #2: K Nearest Neighbors and Normalization

 ## The Data
-For this notebook, you will load a new data set dealing with public health and life expectancy :hospital:.
+For this notebook, you will load a new data set dealing with data from the top songs on Spotify in 2022.

+*Note: this data may be a few weeks old*

-The data is originally from here: https://www.kaggle.com/kumarajarshi/life-expectancy-who
+The data is originally from here: https://www.kaggle.com/datasets/sveta151/spotify-top-chart-songs-2022

 ## What you need to do: :exclamation: